Table of Contents

 Table featured snippet

-- Boost impressions: FAQ schema will help drive more organic impressions, which can lead to a higher Click Through Rate (CTR).
+- Boost impressions: FAQ schema will help drive more organic impressions, which can lead to a higher Click Rate (CTR).

 - More website clicks: As your pages get more impressions you will start to see more clicks to your web pages and blog posts.